wiseman-timelord/MaNTella-Launcher/README.md

 Status: Working, further development possible.

 # Description
 Drop-in files for Local-Model Optimization and Launching Mantella.
 The Mantella xVASynth Optimizer/Launcher is a command-line tool designed to automate and optimize the workflow for managing audio generation in Skyrim and Fallout 4 using the xVASynth software.
 The script facilitates game configuration management, launches xVASynth if it is not already running, and performs various tasks such as cleaning configuration files and setting optimization presets for audio processing.
 The Python component of the script handles reading and writing configuration settings, displays an interactive menu for user selection of game and optimization options, and saves the chosen settings for subsequent executions.
 It all goes together, the launcher and optimizations are as important as the drop-in files, currently the upgraded files includes concise/standardized characters sheet for Fo4/Vr & Skyrim/Vr.
-When they release v12 likely I will upgrade the code, and push it to main.

 # Features
 1. **Batch Launcher for Automation**: Automates and runs xVASynth and Mantella with admin privileges.